open-contracting-extensions/ocds_otherRequirements_extension/README.md

-# Other requirements
+# Other Requirements

-Adds an object that describes other requirements to participate to the tender.
+Adds an object to describe other requirements to participate in a contracting process.

-## Guidance

 ## Legal context